-While logged into Squarespace, you can view a list of all sites connected to your account by clicking your avatar at the bottom of the Home Menu.
+While logged into Squarespace, you can view a list of all sites connected to your account.
+Go to the Home Menu, scroll down, and click your profile picture or initials.

 In your Account Dashboard, click the site you want to upgrade.
 You can recognize it by its: